Neoteroi/BlackSheep-Docs/docs/testing.md

 These fixtures enable testing all request handlers defined in the application.

+!!! info
-> 💡 It is possible to apply special configuration to the application server,
-> for example overriding services in the DI container just for tests, for
-> example replacing a class that interacts with a PostgreSQL Server to use
-> instead SQLite for tests.
+    💡 It is possible to apply special configuration to the application server, for example overriding services in the DI container just for tests, for example replacing a class that interacts with a PostgreSQL Server to use instead SQLite for tests.

 Finally, define a first test for the TODOs API: